 Humans arrive in Sarajevo (Sarajevo and me supplement two)

-I’ve mentioned elsewhere the challenges I face trying to distill many hours of research and reading and often tens of thousands of words of notes into a blog bite that’s not only a tenth of that size but that’s also comprehensible for people who aren’t specialists in the subject matter (including me) and still retains a reasonable accuracy.
+I’ve mentioned elsewhere the challenges I face trying to distill many hours of research and reading and often tens of thousands of words of notes into a blog bite that’s not only a tenth of that size but that’s also comprehensible for people who aren’t specialists in the subject matter (including me) and still retains reasonable accuracy.
 Since my research isn’t formally structured, another challenge arises when I have to reconcile information of which I was previously unaware that doesn’t merely contradict but might undermine much of what preceded it.
 Such is the case in my reading about humanity’s pre-history in the Balkans.
 And this history will cover the entire Balkan peninsula and will rarely be specific to Sarajevo.

-Upside down you’re turning me
+Upside down you’re turning me.

 To this point whenever I’ve written about the path of hominins I’ve followed them out of Africa into Eurasia and eventually to the Americas.
 Yes, there was that little detour with the so-called Peking Man but the evidence seemed to resolve with African origins.

 A pair of 2017 discoveries in the Balkans has raised a new series of questions.
-The first discovery
+The first discovery was this fossilized tooth found in Bulgaria and dated at nearly 7 1/4 million years.

-(By Wolfgang Gerber – University Of Tubingen)
+[Photo by Wolfgang Gerber – University Of Tubingen.]

-was this fossilized tooth found in Bulgaria and dated at 7.24 million years.
-The other, seen below was a jaw discovered in Greece and dated at 7.175MYA.
-The age determinations were made based on analyses of the sediments surrounding the fossils.
+The other, seen below, was a jaw discovered in Greece and dated at 7,175,000 M Y A. The age determinations were made based on analyses of the sediments surrounding the fossils.
 The conclusion that these fossils belonged to a previously unknown species of pre-humans was based largely on the fusion of the dental roots.
 This feature is characteristic of humans and their extinct relatives but not characteristic of the other great apes.

 Dubbed Graecopithecus freybergi by researchers and nicknamed El Graeco, the two specimens predate the heretofore oldest specimen Sahelanthropus tchadensis – a partial cranium discovered in Northern Chad and dated to between 7 and 6 million years ago.
 (A femur from the same species discovered later and analyzed in 2020 determined that Sahelanthropus wasn’t bipedal a fact that might have it yield its position as a possible human ancestor.)

-(By Wolfgang Gerber – University Of Tubingen)
+[Photo by Wolfgang Gerber – University Of Tubingen.]

 Some researchers with an apparent Eurocentric mindset were quick to claim that these fossils and the associated findings provide evidence that the first pre-humans developed in Mediterranean Europe rather than in sub-Saharan Africa.
-Professor Madeleine Böhme labeled it “North Side Story” in a direct challenge to the “East Side Story” of an African origin according to the thesis of thesis of Yves Coppens.
+Professor Madeleine Böhme labeled it “North Side Story” in a direct challenge to the “East Side Story” of an African origin according to the thesis of Yves Coppens.
 (Leonard Bernstein’s West Side Story, still stands alone.)

 Others in the field have remained more skeptical.
 For example, Jean-Jacques Hublin, head of the Human Evolution department at the Leipzig-based Max Planck Institute for Evolutionary Anthropology (MPI), who is not involved with the study said, “This is not the first time that researchers have suggested the occurrence of human like ancestors in southern Europe’s extensive fossil record.”